 Parenting in these challenging times requires a multitude of skills, practices, and strategies.
 One interesting way of addressing challenging behaviour from your child comes from the world of Restorative Practices.
 Restorative Practices (RP) are an evidence-based set of skills that help develop and sustain strong and happy organisations and communities by actively developing good relationships, preventing the escalation of conflict and handling conflict and wrongdoing in a creative and healthy manner.

-So, what are “Affective Statements”?
-Affect is another word for emotion.
+“Affect” is another word for emotion.
 An affective statement is when you use words to communicate an emotion.
-For the purposes of demonstrating how to use affective statements let’s imagine a simple scenario.
-A child has hit his younger sister.
+Imagine a child has hit his younger sister.
 A normal response to this might be- “Stop hitting your sister.
 You are so bold, and you are driving me mad and upsetting your sister”.
 The child responsible for the behaviour may receive this message as a personal attack on himself and his self-esteem.
 He as a person is causing harm to both people.
 He must be a bad person.
 These thoughts may cause him to act out even more, as these negatively received messages provoke an angry response.
 Instead, let’s respond to the behaviour using the four steps of affective statements.

 “I just saw you hitting your sister”.
 You are leading with “the behaviour” and not the person.